 Does that mean we are anti-AI?
 Not at all – but it is important to realize that the technologies represent tools that can be used for good or bad.
 The number of end user tools is huge and growing rapidly.
 Growth in AI Assistant related areas is huge.
 Most of this is good, but none of this represents a magic pill that will either save or destroy the world.
 How we use these tools and recognize the problems that improper use of them represent, the more successful we will be.

 One area we need a clear strategy for us plagiarism from AI sourced material by both students and teachers alike.
 There are many that believe that AI is a magic wand that will allow computers to do all the work people normally do and we can all just sit back and collect the money.
 This is of course nonsense.
-Even if AI was that good (it isn’t) then why would anyone pay a person for work they can get done from and independent bot?
+Even if AI was that good (it isn’t, at least yet) then why would anyone pay a person for work they can get done from an independent bot?
 Our experience in using AI bots for doing technical research has been very helpful, but not without errors.
 The old computer science concept of GIGO – Garbage In, Garbage Out most definitely applies to most AI models.

 Our experience has been that AI is a great tool when used for doing research, regardless of field.
 It is not always completely accurate, but is a massive time saver in getting a research project going.
 In the market (where people work), those most vulnerable are those who provide the lowest level of input to problem solving.
 Those who understand big picture issues and how to evaluate and put the pieces together will continue to have a bright (brighter?) future with the assistance of AI tools.
 These are the people we need to be educating and preparing for industry.